Department of Geosciences

 - Oral presentation: Based on quality and clarity of presentation in lecture and illustrations as well as facility in answering questions pertaining to research results.
 Grade determined by the entire faculty.

 The final thesis grade will be set only after a meeting of the faculty to discuss and rank all theses.
 In general, an A on a senior thesis means that the work and write-up submitted have sufficient merit to be published in a peer-reviewed journal.
 The final thesis grade is reported to the registrar and appears on the student's transcript.

-The department awards academic honors (Honors, High Honors, Highest Honors) based on a combination of factors, including the overall grade point average (GPA), departmental GPA, junior research papers, and senior thesis.
+The department awards academic honors (Honors, High Honors, Highest Honors) based on a combination of factors, including the overall grade point average (GPA), departmental GPA, the relevance and degree of difficulty of course load, junior research papers, and senior thesis.
 If the student has taken more than the required courses, then the courses with the highest grades that satisfy the concentration and breadth requirements are used in the calculation.
 For the senior thesis and junior research papers, the assigned grades will be used.
 In addition to grades, dedication to research, academic participation, and the overall impressions made by the student on the faculty are taken into consideration in the honors calculation.
 To ensure that the quality of honors remains consistent from year to year, the faculty compares student achievements with those from previous years.

 Preparation for Graduate Study

 Specialization in any one of the Earth sciences today requires graduate study.
-Students interested in pursuing graduate studies in any of the tracks are encouraged to take advanced chemistry, physics, mathematics, and biology courses.
+Students interested in pursuing graduate studies in any of the specializations are encouraged to take advanced chemistry, physics, mathematics, biology, and computer science courses.
 More specific information on graduate education can be obtained from the departmental representative or other faculty members.

 Since experience in field geology can be an important aspect of professional training, students are encouraged to take a course in field methods in geology and oceanography.